Are we not supposed to enjoy?!

 I certainly am enjoying my life as a medical student. 😂

 The enjoyment of life as a medical student varies from individual to individual.

-It depends on various factors such as their interests, the demands of the medical course, and their ability to balance their workload with other aspects of their life.
+It depends on various factors such as their interests, the demands of the MBBS course, and their ability to balance their workload with other aspects of their life.

 Although medical courses demand a considerable amount of commitment, many students find the experience rewarding and enjoyable.
 It ultimately depends on the individual’s perspective and their ability to manage their workload while prioritizing self-care and maintaining a healthy work-life balance.